H Street Homes for Sale

 H Street was one of DC’s earliest and busiest commercial districts.
 A popular destination for shopping and high-end dining, the area took a downward turn after World War II, as people began moving away from the city into suburbs.
 Exacerbated by the 1968 riots following Martin Luther King Jr.’s assassination, the neighborhood deteriorated as stores closed and streets were deserted.

 However, H Street is making a come back, with new developments putting the neighborhood back on the map.
 In 2002 the District of Columbia Office of Planning began a community-based effort to revitalize the area.
 The arts and entertainment district took the lead in revamping the neighborhood, developing a steady nightlife.
-After 2007 the area rapidly was rapidly gentrified with the opening of many new parks, grocery stores and businesses.
+After 2007 the area rapidly gentrified with the opening of many new parks, grocery stores and businesses.